Weyl invariant $E_8$ Jacobi forms: Introduction

 where $\varphi_{k,t}$ is a $W(E_8)$-invariant weak Jacobi form of weight $k$ and index $t$. \end{theorem}

 Combining the above two theorems together, we prove that the bigraded ring $J^{\w ,W(E_8)}_{*,E_8,*}$ is in fact not a polynomial algebra over $M_*$ and its structure is rather complicated (see Theorem \ref{polynomial}).
-It means that Wirthm\"{u}ller's theorem \cite{Wi} does not hold for $E_8$.
+It means that the Chevalley type theorem does not hold for $E_8$.

-Furthermore, we apply our results on weak Jacobi forms to clarify the structures of the modules of $W(E_8)$-invariant holomorphic and cusp Jacobi forms of index $2$, $3$, $4$.
-Our main results are as follows
+Furthermore, we apply our results on weak Jacobi forms to study the structures of the modules of $W(E_8)$-invariant holomorphic and cusp Jacobi forms of index $2$, $3$, $4$.
+Our main results are as follows.

 \begin{theorem}[see Theorems \ref{Th index 2}, \ref{Th index 3h}, \ref{Th index 4h}]

 and $J^{W(E_8)}_{*, E_8,4}$ is generated over $M_*$ by two Jacobi forms of weight $4$, two Jacobi forms of weight $6$, three Jacobi forms of weight $8$, two Jacobi forms of weight $10$ and one Jacobi form of weight $12$. \end{theorem}